How Price Conditioning Kills Price Objections

 “You could pay $60,000 to $20,000 for this.
 It depends on the features that you must have.”

 “Because we give the best guarantees, we can only use superior products that are well worth the price because of the value they represent and the benefits they deliver.”

-Consider the intent of the above statements and how they can be made to fit your product or service when price conditioning during Presenting Solutions.
-I want you to benefit from this sales training.
+Consider the intent of the above statements and how they can be made to fit your product or service whenever you are price conditioning during Presenting Solutions.
+My goal is to insure you benefit from this sales training on price conditioning.

 #3 – Price Conditioning Prior To Presenting Price

 The final time a rep must be involved with price conditioning is just prior to announcing the final price.
 Consider the following price conditioning strategy right before you tell the prospect how much they will be charged…

 “Before I provide you with the final price, I want you to know it includes everything required to complete the project including, but not limited to…